 Preheat oven to 325°F [160°C].
 Line the bottom and sides of a 9×13-inch (see note) straight-sided baking pan with heavy-duty aluminum foil, leaving about a 2-inch overhang on the short sides.
 Lightly butter the foil.

-Put the butter in a large saucepan over medium-low heat and stir occasionally until melted, about 2 minutes.
+Make the brownies: Put the butter or dairy free spread in a large saucepan over medium-low heat and stir occasionally until melted, about 2 minutes.
 Off the heat, whisk in the cocoa powder until smooth, 1 minute.
 Add the sugar and salt, and whisk until well blended.
 Use your fingertip to check the temperature of the batter — it should be warm, not hot.
 If it’s hot, set the pan aside for a minute or two before continuing.

 Whisk in the Kahlua and instant coffee and then the eggs, one after the other, mixing until just blended after each addition.
 Sprinkle the flour over the batter and stir with a rubber spatula until just blended.
 Stir in the semisweet chocolate chips and walnuts.